elastic/kibana/CONTRIBUTING.md

     * For a breaking change, use `release_note:breaking`.
     * To **NOT** include your changes in the Release Notes, use `release_note:skip`.

 We also produce a blog post that details more important breaking API changes in every major and minor release.
-When your PR includes a breaking API change, add the `release_note:dev_docs` label .
-Additionally add a brief summary of the break at the bottom of the PR using the format below:
+When your PR includes a breaking API change, add the `release_note:dev_docs` label, and add a brief summary of the break at the bottom of the PR using the format below:

 ```
 # Dev Docs